 Roads in Croatia

-A1 motorway, popularly called Dalmatina, connects Zagreb with Ploce since 2011 when construction of this motorway was finally done.
-This means that you can easily reach entire Dalmatia via nice, modern, multiple-lane highway.
+A1 motorway, popularly called Dalmatina, connects Zagreb with Ploce since 2011 when construction of this motorway was finalized.
+This means that you can easily reach the entire Dalmatia via nice, modern, multiple-lane motorway.

-There are other few roads that you can take to reach Dalmatia from north.
+There are other few roads that you can take to reach Dalmatia from the north.

 D1 road passes inland, through Plitvice Lake, and Knin, and then down to the coast where it joins the D8 road.

-D8 (former E65), also called Jadranska magistrala (Adritic coastal road), is a coastal road from Rijeka to Dubrovnik.
-This is perhaps the most scenic road in all Croatia, especially popular among motocyclists.
-A part of the road from Rijeka to Zadar is the most difficult to pass, but also the less frequented.
+D8 (former E65), also called Jadranska magistrala (Adriatic coastal road), is a coastal road from Rijeka to Dubrovnik.
+This is perhaps the most scenic road in all Croatia, especially popular among motorcyclists.
+A part of the road from Rijeka to Zadar is the most dramatic with sharp curves and susceptibly looking protective fences, but it is also the least frequented.

 Which road you'll take depends on your budget and time.
-For A1 motorway you'll need to pay tolls to run on it, but it's also the safest and fastest way to reach south.
-Road tolls from Zagreb to Split amounts to 175 kn one way.
+A1 motorway has tolls, but it's also the safest and fastest way to reach the south.
+Road tolls from Zagreb to Split amounts to 181 kn one way.

-A6 motorway connects Zagreb and Rijeka.
-The distance between the two is around 150 km, and highway costs 70 kn each direction.
+The A6 motorway connects Zagreb and Rijeka.
+The distance between the two is around 150 km, and the highway costs 70 kn each direction.

-Multi-lane highway ends in Rijeka and further west to Istria, you drive on a two-lane road.
+The multi-lane motorway ends in Rijeka and further west to Istria, you drive on a single carriageway road.
 To get to Istria, you'll pass through the Ucka Tunnel.
-After the tunnel you continue driving through Istria on the main Istrian road called Istarski Y due to its shape.
-This is partly two-lane road (until Pazin), and partly multi-lane road (from Pazin on).
-Istarski Y have tolls, and they amount to 44 kn from the tunnel Ucka to Rovinj (exit Kanfanar), and to 54 kn from the tunnel to Porec (exit Baderna).
+After the tunnel, you continue driving through Istria on the main Istrian road called Istarski Y due to its shape.
+This is a partly two-lane road (until Pazin), and partly multi-lane road (from Pazin on).
+Istarski Y has tolls, and they amount to 44 Kn from the tunnel Ucka to Rovinj (exit Kanfanar), and to 53 Kn from the tunnel to Porec (exit Baderna).

-You can also reach Rijeka and Istria from Zagreb using toll-free two-lane state roads.
-They first pass through Gorski Kotar, over Jelenje to Rijeka.
+You can also reach Rijeka and Istria from Zagreb using toll-free single carriageway state roads.
+These roads first pass through Gorski Kotar, over Jelenje to Rijeka.
 Then further west you can take a coastal road D66.
 This road has been improved a couple of years ago.
 And while it's curvey, it also offers some wonderful scenic views.
-It's popular among motocyclists.
+It's popular among motorcyclists.

 Driving in cities and towns